spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### random_caps.py
 * This script takes a text file of ASCII characters, randomly capitalizes them, and writes them out to a new text file.

+### ranking_calculator.py
+* This script calculates the ranking of a list of players/students (or anything you want to rank) based on their scores.

 ### README.md
 * This readme file.